itsshivamsrivastava/Learn-DSA-using-Java/LinkedLists/README.md

 <details>
 <summary>

-# Java - Linked list
+# Linked list in Java
 </summary>

   - We can implement a linked list in Java using the LinkedList class.